- Research article

 Electronic supplementary material

 Additional file 3: Figure S1: Observed vs. population/individual predictions for UMEC QD and BID regimens (mITT population).
+Figure S2.
 Predicted trough FEV1 (L) vs. weighted residuals (Day 8) for UMEC QD and BID regimens (mITT population).
 (DOCX 354 KB)

 Authors’ original submitted files for images